GiggleLiu/ScientificComputingForPhysicists/contents/section1/livecoding.md

 4. Open your forked GitHub repo, you will see a suggested action of creating a pull request (PR).
 If you missed this hint, you can create a PR manually by checking the "pull request" tab.

+---

-5. My teaching assistant will either comment on your PR to request for some change or merge your PR directly.
+ I will either comment on your PR to request for some change or merge your PR directly.
 You need to implement the requested changes and commit again.
 The PR will be udpated automatically on new commit.

-The remote repository can be.
+---